 - Continue sowing leafy salad crops

-- Take cuttings of woody herbs
+- Take cuttings of woody herbs to grow new plants from

 - Plant/separate rooted strawberry runners